g-pg/cli-mega-sena/README.md

 Run `deno index.ts --d <draw> [options]`.

+You must either provide a bet with the `-b` flag or a .txt file with all the bets you wish to compare.

-You can directly provide the draw without any flags.
+You can also directly provide the draw without any flags.
 In this case, the script will search for a `bets.txt` in the root folder.

-You must either provide a bet with the `-b` flag or a .txt file with all the bets you wish to compare.

 ```
 Examples: